jvandy83/trailfunds-mobile/Demo/README.md

 # TrailFunds Demo

 ## Description
 This is the repository that holds the code for developing the demo of the applicaiton.
-The demo serves the purpose of being a minimum viable product (MVP) that will demonstrate the desgin and base abilities of the app.
+The demo serves the purpose of being a mockup that will demonstrate the desgin and base abilities of the app.

 ## Visuals
 UI design that the app/website is working towards having: https://xd.adobe.com/view/8598f030-f1dc-443b-9c68-6ad7c87a752e-d0cb/screen/a6f2744d-e1ad-4c08-b20a-9b2f03477867/